ausias-armesto/uchicago-gitops/README.md

 make flux-bootstrap env=dev ghuser=ausias-armesto

 ```
-* `make flux-secret-mysql env=dev`: Gets the MySql password from AWS and stores it as a Sealed secret on the cluster.
-* `make flux-secret-wordpress env=dev`: Gets the Admin wordpress password from AWS and stores it as a Sealed secret on the cluster.
 * `make flux-security env=dev`: Resets the master Sealed secrets by using the encrypted one stored in the repository, and then starts creating seals secrets with the new master sealed secret.
 ```
 k config set-context --current --namespace=wordpress